 While you may not have to pay as much for a pool table that uses a synthesized wood in its cabinet, the higher price of hardwood is well worth it if you’re looking for a product that can last through generations of games.

+The artificial materials used in this type of table give it about five years of playtime.
 A toy-grade table is most suited for young children who just need something they can play on without parents having to cringe at every shot.
-View the best 7ft pool tables under $1,500.

-Basic/Economy Tables: $1,200 – $2,000
+Basic/Economy Tables: $1,200 – $2,500

 As mentioned before, keep an eye out for the quality of material used in these types of tables, especially in the slate, frame, and felt.

-Mid-Range Tables: $2,100 – $3,500
+Mid-Range Tables: $2,500 – $5,000

-Heirloom/Custom Tables: $3,500 – $15,000
+Heirloom/Custom Tables: $5,000 – $15,000